Download : Parent presentation 2021

 Children should come to school in their PE kit and do not need to bring their normal uniform to change back into.
 Please do make sure that they have warm enough clothes for the whole day e.g. jogging bottoms if they wear shorts for PE.

-Indoor PE lessons Children will either be taught dance by our specialist dance teacher Rhian Robbins or Gym by our coach David Wood.
-The children will have an opportunity to create, explore and perform movement in response to classroom curriculum-based topics and given stimuli such as music, visuals and text.
-Children will be encouraged and taught to share and develop the language to feedback and comment with an emphasis on creativity, composition, performance and peer learning.
+Indoor PE lessons Children will be taught gymnastics by our coach David Wood.
+The children will have an opportunity to learn, practise and perform movement.
+Children will be encouraged and taught to share and develop the language to feedback and comment with an emphasis on accuracy, skill and peer learning.

 Outdoor PE lessons

-Outdoor games will initially focus on outdoor and adventurous activities, with an emphasis on team building, problem solving, communication and decision making through a variety of tasks working independently, with partners and groups.
+Outdoor games will continue to focus on outdoor and adventurous activities, with an emphasis on team building, problem solving, communication and decision making through a variety of tasks working independently, with partners and groups.

 English (spag.com) and maths (mathletics.com) homework will both be set on Wednesdays and should be completed by the following Monday.
 Words to learn each week will be sent home in your child’s guided reading record.
 Your child needs to bring their guided reading record to school every day.